“I hope it’s not cold tomorrow.” “I hope we win our game.” “I hope I land that job.”

-Last week Mormon President Thomas Monson died.
+Last week, Mormon President Thomas Monson died.
 News articles lauded his compassionate contributions to helping people in need.
-Many Mormons lift him up as an example to all.
-One comment, reflective of many, came from a user named ‘smitxxx[i]’: “You have inspired us to try and do likewise.
+Many Mormons lifted him up as an example to all.
+One comment, reflective of many, came from a reader, “You have inspired us to try and do likewise.
 We hope someday to be where you are.”

 “…try…do…hope.”
 Such hope is based on the wish that our imperfect efforts will be enough.
 Sadly, that is no hope at all.
 “All have sinned and fall short of the glory of God” (Romans 3:23).
 I suppose a person could go to a casino and hope to get lucky and win big.
 But when the stakes are between heaven and hell, you don’t want to roll the dice.

 How blessed we are to know the message of true hope!
 In a dark world where nothing seems certain, the Bible shares God’s promise of sins forgiven and a place in heaven isn’t just a possibility; Jesus’ nail-marked hands and empty tomb guarantee it.
 In fact, this is the only sure hope we have.